vibansal/IntegratedPhasing/pipeline.md

 ```
 The files reference_panel.hap.gz, reference_panel.legend.gz and reference_panel.samples (for each chromosome) can be downloaded from the link above.

-3. use samplehaps.py to sample 'N' haplotype pairs for the individual (we have used N=1000)
+3. use samplehaps.py to sample 'N' haplotype pairs for the individual (we have used N=1000).
+The program will output the samples to the file VCF.hapsamples where VCF is the path to the input VCF file

 ```
 python samplehaps.py VCF 1000